 I've been using electric toothbrushes for a while.
 About two years ago, I read that harsh brushing could injure gums (yikes).
 Then, one day, my gums bled as I tried to remove the gunk behind my teeth.

 My traditional toothbrush had to go.

 Then, I got a $100 Colgate Smart toothbrush as a gift.
-I used that one for a few months.
-But, I wasn't a huge fan of the brush shape, it never seemed to clean thoroughly and the smart tech kind of freaked me out.
+I used it for a few months.
+But I wasn't a huge fan of the brush shape; it never seemed to clean thoroughly and the smart tech kind of freaked me out.

 Bottom line: Is it worth it?